The 5 Best Canon AE-1 Lenses for All Types of Photography

 Canon FD 50mm f/1.4

-The Canon FD 50mm f/1.4 is 2/3 of a stop faster, but that comes at the cost of additional weight and size.
-This is a bigger drawback than the higher price when compared to the f1.8.
+The Canon FD 50mm f/1.4 is 2/3 of a stop faster.
+I don’t think it is worth the additional weight and size.

 See current price and more information on: